karkakasadaratrust/Thirukural-UyarValluvam/intro.md

 If all these living beings (living beings with 1 sense to 5 senses) have such an order in nature, what about us, a creature with 6 senses?
 Do we have such an order?
 Is it possible to live however we please and still have a peaceful life?
 It’s something to think about.

 If every other creation around us is able to maintain equilibrium with each other and exist in harmony, then there probably exists some order by which we, who are an equal part of creation, should live our lives, in order to live in harmony with creation.
 Such an order that applies to our individual lives is called as Aram or Dharmam.

+But why should some take the effort to write a book on Aram?
+What was the need to tell Aram for everyone?
+Is it so important?

+No matter how wealthy, intelligent  and clever a person might me, a peaceful and happy life can only be had by someone who lives in the path of Aram.
+There can be no peaceful life for the rest.

 ## PRAMANAMS
 If humans must make their own mistakes in life and learn from scratch, every single time, then there is no use in our race being blessed with six senses.
 If fire is hot, then it is enough if one human learns it.
 Others must be able to benefit from that person’s experience.